-BlackBerry PlayBook OS 2.0 software update now available for downloadAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry PlayBook OS 2.0 software update now available for downloadAlex Wagner - Editorial Director of News and Content

 Looks like the rumors were right.
 Today RIM has announced that the BlackBerry PlayBook OS 2.0 update is now available for download, bringing with it a bevy of new features.
 One of the most notable new features is native email support with a unified inbox, allowing users to access their messages without needing to own a BlackBerry smartphone to link to the tablet first.
 Other new goodies packed into PlayBook OS 2.0 include calendar and contacts apps, support for "a range of Android apps" in the BlackBerry App World, and Open On, a feature that allows users to open documents, photos, and links from a BlackBerry smartphone onto the PlayBook.

 The PlayBook OS 2.0 update is a major one for RIM's tablet that adds features that many users have been clamoring for since launch.
 The wait for the update's arrival may have seemed like a long one for owners of the PlayBook, but it's good to see that it's finally hit the 7-inch BlackBerry slate.
 If you've got a PlayBook and haven't gotten notification of the update, head on into your Settings menu and click Software Updates, then hit Check for Updates.
 Once all of you PlayBook folk finish installing OS 2.0 and get to spend a few minutes playing around with it, don't forget to come on back and tell us all about how it's working for you in the comments below.
 We'll be here waiting.

 New OS delivers an enriched user experience for BlackBerry PlayBook tablet users